 |Variable Resistor (IEC)|

 A Capacitor is a two-terminal passive device used to store energy in the form of electric charge.
 It is comprised of two parallel plates separated from each other either by air or by some other insulating device like paper, mica, ceramic etc. The electronics symbol used for this is 2 parallel lines.

 For more about types of capacitor, read: Capacitor types.
 It acts as a short circuit with AC and as an open circuit with DC.
 Capacitor is the most used electrical component in wiring diagrams after a resistor.

 Capacitor is represented in 3 ways depending upon it’s charging nature.
 These 3 ways are:

-- Simple Capacitor: It is a representation of uncharged capacitor.
-It means that the switch is off and capacitor is not charged.
+- Simple Capacitor: It is a representation of an uncharged capacitor.
+It means that the switch is off and the capacitor is not charged.

 - Polarised capacitor: This symbol is used when we need to show that the capacitor in the circuit is charged i.e. polarised.

-- Variable capacitor: This capacitor has different value at the different point.
+- Variable capacitor: This capacitor has different values at different points.

 Symbol for Inductors:

-An Inductor is a coil shape device which is used to produce electromagnetic field.
+An Inductor is a coil shape device which is used to produce an electromagnetic field.
 It is a passive 2- terminal electrical component.
 The more turns, the higher the inductance.
 The inductance also depends on the shape of the coil, separation of the turns, and many other factors.
-The electrical symbols for inductor is given in the below table.
+The electrical symbols for different types of inductors are given in the below table.

-We are sure that these electronics symbols will help you in your studies.
+We are sure that these electronic symbols will help you in your studies.
 We will update the list with more symbols used in wiring diagrams.